Associate Team Physician, Lead Football Physician (6000C) 32491

 Application Review Date

 The minimum posting duration of this position is 14 calendar days.
-The department will not initiate the application review process prior to March 29, 2022.
+The position will be open until filled.

 Direct Clinical Care Intercollegiate Athletics (50-90%)

 Serves as lead team physician for Cal Football, and other sports as assigned.